kubernetes-sigs/node-feature-discovery/docs/advanced/developer-guide.md

         Comma separated list of labels to be exposed as extended resources.
   -verify-node-name
         Verify worker node name against the worker's TLS certificate.
 Only takes effect when TLS authentication has been enabled.
-  -nrt-namespace
-        Namespace in which Node Resource Topology CR are created.
-Ensure that the namespace specified already exists -version
+  -version
         Print version and exit.
 ```